This article explains why and how Dev Reserve helps to get a dev job in a more magical-technological way.

 The world’s education system has not been able to keep up the with the demand for developers, so, devs are kings and queens for the foreseeable future.

-Many could say that we are trying to do something that's been solved already, but we believe that everyone can make their soda and we believe we are creating something special - like the Coca Cola of sodas.
+Many could say that we are trying to do something that's been solved already, but we believe that everyone can make their soda and we believe we have created something special - like the Coca Cola of sodas.

 What we are building is unlike other job boards.
 Our starting point was to create a marketplace-type site with an absolutely magical experience.
 We are aiming to create a product that enables a perfectly precise target acquisition.
 The core function of the Dev Reserve platform is to guess correctly what a developer wants and an employer needs.